eva-mitropoulou/antibody-prioritization/README.md

 # Antibody Prioritization

 This project builds an antibody sequence ML pipeline using public SARS-CoV-2 antibody records.
-I curated labeled public records, trained ML models to learn patterns associated with neutralising versus non-neutralising sequences, and then used the trained scoring workflow to prioritize existing OAS antibody records that look most similar to known neutralizing antibodies.
+I curated labeled public records, trained ML models to learn patterns associated with neutralising versus non-neutralising sequences, and then used the trained model scoring workflow to prioritize existing OAS antibody records that look most similar to known neutralizing antibodies.
 The goal is finding existing records that may be worth closer expert review.

 ## Table of Contents